trent234/configs/notes.md

 Reload init.vim and :PlugInstall to install plugins that are in init.vim

 ### language client/servers
-servers- currently have json, go, c, and bash setup.
+servers- currently have json, go, c, and bash setup. c needs tlc.
 the client is coc which is in init.vim.

 servers needed for each language. json is installed at first opening of CocConfig.